datopia/pixyll/_drafts/2019-06-03-invariant-intro.md

 But what about adding new facts to datopia and changing the database?
 To supply an interface to the user with similar ease as the query interface, we would have to constrain it in a similar way.
-What if... we would use datalog also as a language to just attach an invariant to each attribute to hold after the change?
+What if... we would use datalog also as a language to just attach an invariant to each relation to hold after the change?
-On each transaction we can then check (in parallel) that the invariant for each attribute hold after it.
 Since datalog is guaranteed to halt, compact to express against a database of structured fact triples and in general considered powerful enough to do most application logic, we can expose our `invariant` library through the datomic or datahike transactor to the internet and let users deploy invariants to the database that way similarly to smart contract systems like Ethereum.
 To be sensible we of course also need to add a public-private key based identification system and a cost model for the submission of transaction data, which we will address briefly below.

 Why is this not possible with off-the-shelf PostgresSQL, CouchDB, MongoDB datomic/datahike transactor functions or your favorite database?
 These databases